eleda77/eleda77.github.io/docs/vocab_list.md

 **shirty** - angry; irritated

+**shofar** - a ram's-horn trumpet used by ancient Jews in religious ceremonies and as a battle signal

 **shriven** - to hear the confession of (a penitent); to impose a penance upon (a penitent) and grant him or her sacramental absolution

+**shyster** - a person, especially a lawyer, who uses unscrupulous, fraudulent, or deceptive methods in business

+**sibship** - a group of offspring having the same two parents

 **sidereal** - of or with respect to the distant stars (i.e. the constellations or fixed stars, not the sun or planets)